31 March 2025

 Paul Schroder, Chief Executive, AustralianSuper

-We continue to make progress in reducing our pay gaps.
-Our median total pay gap is 8.3% (+0.3pp YOY), significantly lower than the superannuation industry midpoint of 15.7% and our average total remuneration gap is 16.2% (-3.8pp YOY).
+We continue to make progress in reducing our gender pay gaps.
+As at 31 March 2024, our median total pay gap is 8.3% (+0.3% year-on-year), significantly lower than the superannuation industry midpoint of 15.7% (based on WGEA data) and our average total remuneration gap is 16.2% (-3.8% year-on-year).

 - Implementing recruitment shortlisting and leadership targets to increase the recruitment and progression of women in key areas